humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-27-speed-up-your-javascript-part-3.md

         }, {"0":0, "1":1});

 Once again, a call to `fibonacci(40)` results in only 40 calls of the original function instead of 331,160,280.
 Memoization works great for recursive algorithms with a strictly defined result set.
-There are, however, other recursive algorithms that don&#8217;t lend themselves to optimization through memoization.
+There are, however, other recursive algorithms that don't lend themselves to optimization through memoization.

 One of my professors in college insisted that anything written using recursion could also be written using iteration if necessary.
 Indeed, recursion and iteration are often considered remedies for one another when one is seen as a problem.
 The techniques for converting a recursive algorithm into an iterative algorithm are the same regardless of the programming language; the importance in JavaScript is greater, though, because the resources of the execution environment are so restrictive.
 Consider a typical recursive algorithm such as a merge sort.
 In JavaScript, it may be written like this: